file-format/Docs/en/3d/3ds.md

 **Length of the chunk:** The Chunk ID is followed by a 4-bytes integer (in little-endian) that stands for the length of the chunk.
 This length also includes the length of the data, the length of its sub-blocks and the 6-bytes header.

-**Payload: **The length of chunk is followed by actual bytes of data for the chunk, followed by its sub-chunks in the same hierarchical structure that can be extended to several levels deep.
+**Payload:** The length of chunk is followed by actual bytes of data for the chunk, followed by its sub-chunks in the same hierarchical structure that can be extended to several levels deep.

 #### Structure ####

 The hierarchical structure of a simple chunk is as shown below:

-**~* A Chunk.**
+**A Chunk**

 |**start**|**end**|**size**|**name**